Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 There’s a practical reason it holds together in a mix.

-“By recording all these sounds in the same room with the same microphones they can be used together and sound like they belong,” he says.
+“By recording all these sounds in the same room with the same microphones, they can be used together and sound like they belong,” he explains.

 Most of the tracks work best for interior scenes, but he’s found that many can still work on exterior scenes because the music covers up much of the natural reverb.